erinwitkop/Apoptosis-Genome-Re-sequencing-Data/GIMAP_Preliminary_Data.md

 -l flag creates a JSON file with essential metrics on a BAM file.
 SVTyper will sample the first N reads for the file (1 million by default) to parse the libraries, read groups, and insert size histograms.
 This can be done in the absence of a VCF file.

-Load the following commands into a script called svtyper.sh
+Load the following commands into a script called svtyper.sh.
+The

 ```
 #!/bin/bash